marcogianni/blockchain-developer-bootcamp-final-project/README.md

 By withdrawing after longer periods, instead of every month, it allows the employee to pay less fees per withdrawal.

 ---
+The text above is meant to be just a brief introduction of what my final project is.
+**Browse inside the `hardhat-project` or `frontend-react` folders to read the documentation.**